 OVERCOMING BARRIERS TO BEING AN ENGAGED BYSTANDER

-Sometimes, you and others may witness a harmful situation occurring, but you decide not to positively intervene.
-Some reasons that people give themselves for not being an engaged bystander include:
+Sometimes, you may witness a harmful situation occurring, but you decide not to positively intervene.
+Some reasons that people give for not being an engaged bystander include:

 - Someone else will take care of it, help, or speak up.